Dev4rno/pwplz/README.md

 `pwplz` offers the following features:

 Password Generation: Automatically generates a set of passwords using defined rules.
-User Interface: A simple web interface that displays generated passwords along with options to copy them to the clipboard.
+Simple Interface: A simple web interface that displays generated passwords along with options to copy them to the clipboard.
-Dynamic Password Regeneration: Users can regenerate passwords dynamically without refreshing the page.
+Easy Regeneration: Users can regenerate passwords dynamically without refreshing the page.

 ## Application Structure